Read files into ArcGIS Pro from the Spatial Hub

 Data from the Improvement Service Spatial Hub can be mapped using ArcGIS Pro.
 Below are examples showing how this can be achieved using WFS pathways and shapefiles.

 Web Feature Services (WFS) are a means of accessing geographic data via a file pathway, drawing directly from the Spatial Hub.
-The advantage of utilizing WFS files lies in their ability to fetch data in real-time from the Spatial Hub each time a map is refreshed.
+The advantage of using WFS files lies in their ability to fetch data in real-time from the Spatial Hub each time a map is refreshed.
 This approach is more dynamic compared to using static file types that are downloaded and stored on a local device (such as those in a downloads folder).
 Static files risk becoming outdated unless the source data is frequently checked and manually updated with the latest versions.

 This guide assumes that the reader has already registered for a Spatial Hub Account.
 If this is not the case, please see our FAQ ‘How can I access the Spatial Hub?’ and register for a free account here.